mate-desktop/mate-desktop.org/pages/index.rst

 .. slug: index
 .. pretty_url: False

 The MATE Desktop Environment is the continuation of GNOME 2.
 It provides an intuitive and attractive desktop environment using traditional metaphors for Linux and other Unix-like operating systems.

 MATE is under active development to add support for new technologies while preserving a traditional desktop experience.
-See the `Roadmap <http://wiki.mate-desktop.com/roadmap>`_ or `Stefano's presentation at FOSDEM 2014 </blog/2014-02-07-stefano-presents-mate-at-fosdem/>`_ to find out more about how MATE has evolved and what is planned for the future.
-The `MATE Manifesto <http://wiki.mate-desktop.com/board:manifesto>`_ outlines some of the principles that guide the project.
+See the `Roadmap <http://wiki.mate-desktop.com/roadmap>`_ The `MATE Manifesto
+<http://wiki.mate-desktop.com/board:manifesto>`_ outlines some of the principles that guide the project.

 .. image:: /screens/screenshot.jpg
     :align: center